aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 Some basic knowledge of AWS accounts and services is helpful, but we will walk you through all of the necessary steps pieces.

-We recommend that you run on Amazon Linux 2 (AL2) or Ubuntu 20.
+We recommend that your development environment is hosted on Mac OS, Amazon Linux 2 (AL2) or Ubuntu 20.
 Other platforms may work, but have not been tested.

 ## Creating an AWS Account